Sample complexity of data-driven tuning of model hyperparameters in neural networks with structured parameter-dependent dual function: Additional results and omitted proofs for Section

 \subsection{Background on differential geometry}

-In this section, we will introduce some basic terminology of differential geometry, as well as key results that we use in our proofs. \begin{definition}[Topological manifold, \citep{robbin2022introduction}] A topological manifold is a topological space $M$ such that each point $p \in M$ has an open neighborhood $U$ which is homeomorphic to an open subset of a Euclidean space. \end{definition}
+{ In this section, we will introduce some basic terminology of differential geometry, as well as key results that we use in our proofs.
+First, we recall the definition of a topological manifold. \begin{definition}[Topological manifold, \citealt{robbin2022introduction}] A subset $M \subseteq \bbR^n$ is a topological manifold of dimension $k \leq n$ if: \begin{itemize}[leftmargin=*] \item For any $p \in M$, there exists an open neighborhood $U \subseteq \bbR^N$ of $p$ and a homeomorphism $\phi: U \cap M \rightarrow V$, where $V\subset \bbR^k$ is open. \item $M$ is equipped with the subspace topology inherited from $\bbR^n$ (i.e., a subset $S \subset M$ is open in $M$ if there is an open set $S'$ in $\bbR^n$ such that $S = S' \cap M$), is Hausdorff (any two points in $M$ have two corresponding disjoint neighborhoods), and second-countable ($M$ has a countable basis). \end{itemize} \end{definition}